rohadhik/Face-Detection/README.md

 # FaceDetection
- Detect the face in a image or in a video which can be used for further applications of face recognitions etc
+ Detect the face in a image which can be used for further applications of face recognitions etc.
+ Using the haarcascade xml for face and features xml.